Getting Started on Magic-League

 Registering for a Tournament

 Note: It is important that if the play application you are using supports security codes that you check that the security code for your decklist in the play application matches the security code listed in the Magic-League website.
-If it doesn't, please join #judges4you immediately so that our judges can help you solve the problem!
+If it doesn't, please contact the judge hosting the event so that our judges can help you solve the problem!

 Start of Round

 Once registration for a tournament has closed, the judge running the tournament will start the first round of the tournament.
-There will be an announcement posted in IRC, along with the pairings for the round.
+There will be an announcement posted in chats, along with the pairings for the round.
 When this announcement is made, you should first make contact with your opponent by private message.
-This can be done by double clicking on their name in the list of users to the right of the IRC client, or type /msg nickname, where nickname is the name of your opponent.
+This can be done by double clicking on their name in the list of users to the right of the IRC client.

 Once you have made contact with your opponent, both you and your opponent decide on a play application to use and a method of connection (either through a server or directly connecting to a player).
 Connect to your opponent, and play!